Leo Carrillo

 Leopoldo Antonio Carrillo ([ka'riʎo]; August 6, 1880 – September 10, 1961) was an American actor, vaudevillian, political cartoonist, and conservationist.

-He was best known for playing Pancho in the television series The Cisco Kid (1950–1956) and in several films.
+He was notable for playing Pancho in the television series The Cisco Kid (1950–1956) and in several films.

 Biography

 Family roots

 Leo Carrillo was a member of the Carrillo family of California, a prominent Californio family, and traced his ancestry through California, Mexico, and Spain to the year 1260.
 His great-great grandfather José Raimundo Carrillo (1749–1809), was a soldier in the Spanish Portolá expedition colonization of Las Californias, arriving in San Diego on July 1, 1769.
 Franciscan Friar Junípero Serra performed the marriage ceremony for Don Jose Raimundo and Tomasa Ignacia Lugo in 1781.
 His great-grandfather Carlos Antonio Carrillo (1783–1852) was governor of Alta California (1837–38).
 His great-uncle, José Antonio Carrillo, was a three-time mayor of Los Angeles and twice married to sisters of Governor Pío Pico.
 His paternal grandfather, Pedro Carrillo, who was educated in Boston, was a writer.